zendeskgarden/react-components/packages/theming/examples/default-theme.md

 The `fontSizes` and `lineHeights` objects work together to define the basis for Garden's [typography](https://garden.zendesk.com/react-components/typography/) system.
-Garden pixel reduces monospace equivalents so that x-height is proportional with the surrounding system font.
+Garden reduces monospace equivalents by one pixel so that x-height is proportional with the surrounding system font.

 ### Icon sizes